Humanities for Engineers

 I have done worse things to avoid talking to people.
 Back then I had just one social circle.
 My only friends group at the time came about because we had common friends back from school and spoke the same language, I found it hard to bond with different groups, It was intimidating and I used to feel uncool and unwanted, my friends ridiculed me for even trying.

 We were Engineers!
-It was not my concern to bond or even understand humans from “different backgrounds or cultures”
+It was not my concern to bond or even understand humans, so what if they were from “different backgrounds or cultures” we are living in a time where knowledge is so readily available and requires no human in the loop

-Never even thought about this until we picked a Humanities elective in college but it was a joke, what we were taught was neither interesting nor important enough to care about, it was just an easy elective to boost your credit without studying.
+Almost everyone know what we were taught was neither interesting nor important enough to care about, it was just an easy elective to boost your credit.
+I had enough creative juice to bluff out a 2 page essay on the implications of Morality without studying.

 We were arrogant.
 Anything non-STEM was beneath us and the people who did it only did cause they weren’t smart enough.